mikaelbalto/Rutetidq/README.md

 # Rutetidq
 # Real time update program with ads
+#Not for commercial use
 Start programming